 5. Open the saving account.
-When the $5,005 arrives, the Mango card account will have $5,000 after filling the negative $5 hole.
-Click on Mango Savings to open a savings account.
+When the $5,010 arrives, click on Mango Savings to open a savings account.
 Transfer $5,000 from the card to the savings account.

 If you also get a one-time bonus after a few months for the monthly transfers, all the better.
 If you don’t get the bonus and you care about it, call customer service.
 Customer service is US-based and quite friendly when I called.

 6. Run it on autopilot after the initial setup.
-Every month $500 arrives on the card.
-It keeps your savings account at 6% and it waives the $5 monthly fee.
+Every month $50 arrives on the card.
+It keeps your savings account at 6% and it pays the $3 monthly fee.

 The same company also offers a similar program called Union Plus Prepaid Card.
 Get both and double your opportunity.